-Lecture: One half-hours of lesson/discussion per week.
-Lab: One hour of lab per week.
+Lecture: 0.5 hour of lesson/discussion per week.
+Lab: 1 hour of

 Private instruction for those desiring to improve their guitar skills.
 Lessons include development of solo and public performance skills.
 Limited Transfer - See advisor for more information.
 Repeatable three times.
 Does not meet the requirements for an Associate in Fine Arts Degree.